root-project/web/primer/index.md

 If more than one `.rootrc` files are found in the search paths above, the options are merged, with precedence local, user, global.
-The parsing and interpretation of this file is handled by the ROOT class `TEnv`.
+The parsing and interpretation of this file is handled by the ROOT class {% include ref class="TEnv" %}.
 Have a look to its documentation if you need such rather advanced features.
 The file `.rootrc` defines the location of two rather important files inspected at start-up: `rootalias.C` and `rootlogon.C`.